About the New York AIR Society

 In 1991, a group of young professionals came together to form the New York AIR Society because some of them or their family members had been treated for asthma, allergies and/or immune system disorders at National Jewish Health.
 This common tie gave them the inspiration to assist National Jewish Health in its efforts.

-Each year, the Committee plans an exciting night to honor a local leader who has shown devotion, talent and integrity in his or her industry.
-The Benefit includes terrific food, drinks, live music, dancing, live auction and raffle prizes for as many as 400 professionals.
+Each May, the Committee plans an exciting night to honor a local leader who has shown devotion, talent and integrity in his or her industry.
+The Benefit includes terrific food, drinks, live music, dancing and raffle prizes for more than 400 young professionals.

 Previous Award Recipients: